afilina/phpapifoo/README.md

 ## How is this different from framework-specific plugins?

 The idea is for you to be able to use your framework of choice.
 This package doesn't do too much magic, meaning that it's as simple as instantiating a few classes to offload some of the boilerplate, but without creating complicated abstraction layers.
+This approach is meant to lower the barrier to entry.
 It also does a good job at keeping all your application logic right where you would expect it, incontrollers and repositories, as opposed to configuration files and listeners.

 The examples will speak for themselves.